Index Number in Statistics

 Index Numbers

-Index numbers can not be used freely due to the following shortcomings:
+Index numbers can not be used freely due to the following shortcomings/ limitations of index number:

 • An improper base period gives misleading results.
-Base periods must be free from all types of crises caused by wars, diseases, strikes, food shortages, etc. If such a period is not available then the average of some or all the periods is selected as the base.
+Base periods must be free from all types of crises, including those caused by wars, diseases, strikes, and food shortages.
+If such a period is not available, then the average of one or more periods is selected as the base.

 • Selection of favorite commodities is difficult because the use of services and commodities by individuals varies with the locality of people, social customs, standard of living, occupation, ideas of saving, courage of investment, and sources of income, etc.

-• Index number gives a rough measure of relative changes because sampling error or error of measurement may occur at the stages of gathering data or the base period may be improper or the number of commodities may be less than required.
-According to Dr. Arriving Fisher, the accuracy of index numbers may be increased by increasing the number of commodities.
+• Index number gives a rough measure of relative changes because sampling error or error of measurement may occur at the stages of gathering data, or the base period may be improper, or the number of commodities may be less than required.
+According to Dr. Fisher, the accuracy of index numbers may be increased by increasing the number of commodities.

 • Different methods of index numbers usually give different results.